10 TIPS TO RELIEVE OSTEOARTHRITIS

 4. Remove Joint Pain With Heat

 Cold applications can also be beneficial to some people.
-Some professionals in the medical field will recommended alternating between hot and cold.
+Some professionals in the medical field will be recommended alternating between hot and cold.

 5. Exercise To Help Remove Joint Pain